-1.3.2.9 Supervisor-Level SPRs
+2.1.1.9 Supervisor-Level SPRs

-The 604 also contains SPRs that can be accessed only by supervisor-level software.
+The 604e also contains SPRs that can be accessed only by supervisor-level software.
 These registers consist of the following:

-- The 32-bit data DSISR defines the cause of data access and alignment exceptions. - The data address register (DAR) is a 32-bit register that holds the address of an access after an alignment or data access exception. - Decrementer register (DEC) is a 32-bit decrementing counter that provides a mechanism for causing a decrementer exception after a programmable delay.
-In the 604, the decrementer frequency is 1/4th of the bus clock frequency (as is the time base frequency). - The 32-bit SDR1 register specifies the page table format used in logical-to-physical address translation for pages. - The machine status save/restore register 0 (SRR0) is a 32-bit register that is used by the 604 for saving the address of the instruction that caused the exception, and the address to return to when a Return From Interrupt (rfi) instruction is executed. - The machine status save/restore register 1 (SRR1) is a 32-bit register used to save machine status on exceptions and to restore machine status when an rfi instruction is executed. - SPRG0-SPRG3 registers are 32-bit registers provided for operating system use. - The external access register (EAR) is a 32-bit register that controls access to the external control facility through the External Control In Word Indexed (eciwx) and External Control Out Word Indexed (ecowx) instructions. - The processor version register (PVR) is a 32-bit, read-only register that identifies the version (model) and revision level of the PowerPC processor. - The time base registers (TBL and TBU) together provide a 64-bit time base register.
+- The 32-bit DSISR defines the cause of data access and alignment exceptions. - The data address register (DAR) is a 32-bit register that holds the address of an access after an alignment or DSI exception. - Decrementer register (DEC) is a 32-bit decrementing counter that provides a mechanism for causing a decrementer exception after a programmable delay.
+In the 604e, the decrementer frequency is 1/4th of the bus clock frequency (as is the time base frequency). - The 32-bit SDR1 register specifies the page table format used in logical-to-physical address translation for pages. - The machine status save/restore register 0 (SRR0) is a 32-bit register that is used by the 604e for saving the address of the instruction that caused the exception, and the address to return to when a Return from Interrupt (rfi) instruction is executed. - The machine status save/restore register 1 (SRR1) is a 32-bit register used to save machine status on exceptions and to restore machine status when an rfi instruction is executed. - SPRG0-SPRG3 registers are 32-bit registers provided for operating system use. - The external access register (EAR) is a 32-bit register that controls access to the external control facility through the External Control In Word Indexed (eciwx) and External Control Out Word Indexed (ecowx) instructions. - The processor version register (PVR) is a 32-bit, read-only register that identifies the version (model) and revision level of the PowerPC processor. - The time base registers (TBL and TBU) together provide a 64-bit time base register.
 The registers are implemented as a 64-bit counter, with the least-significant bit being the most frequently incremented.
 The PowerPC architecture defines that the time base frequency be provided as a subdivision of the processor clock frequency.
-In the 604, the time base frequency is 1/4th of the bus clock frequency (as is the decrementer frequency).
-Counting is enabled by the Time Base Enable signal (TBE).
+In the 604e, the time base frequency is 1/4th of the bus clock frequency (as is the decrementer frequency).
+Counting is enabled by the Time Base Enable (TBE) signal.

-• Block address translation (BAT) registers-The PowerPC architecture defines 16 BAT registers, divided into four pairs of data BATs (DBATs) and four pairs of instruction BATs (IBATs).
+- Block address translation (BAT) registers-The PowerPC architecture defines 16 BAT registers, divided into four pairs of data BATs (DBATs) and four pairs of instruction BATs (IBATs). - Data address breakpoint register (DABR)-This register, defined as optional by the PowerPC architecture, can be used to cause a breakpoint exception to occur if a specified data address is encountered.

-The 604 includes the following registers not defined by the PowerPC architecture:
+The 604e includes the following registers not defined by the PowerPC architecture: